roscopeco/anos/README.md

 > RISC-V support is _very_ much in its infancy right now - there's
 > enough to get through early boot and start the PMM and VMM,
 > including setting up a direct map but that's it.
 >
-> It only works on a qemu that's setup weirdly (e.g. with VGA)
-> and will not work on any real hardware at all yet.
-It also
+> I'm targeting the DeepComputing Framework mainboard currently,
+> but at time of writing the RISC-V port has only run in emulators
+> and has some weird requirements that need to be overcome before
-> has basically zero features beyond booting and printing.
-It
+> real hardware is a thing.
+It has basically zero features beyond
-> doesn't even get nearly far enough to start additional harts.
+> booting and printing.
+It doesn't even get nearly far enough to
+> start additional harts.
 >
 > Unless you're hacking on it, stick with x86_64 for now.